davemehringer/kepler-/README.md

     The number of threads to use for the computation of distances.
 For a system n bodies it is recommended that nthreads be less than n*(n-1)/2 and that nthreads also be less than or equal to the number of cores on the processing machine.
+In theory, the optimal number of threads should be equal to `min(number of cores, n*(n-1)/2)`.
+Default is 1.

 -i integrator
     The integrator to use.
+Must be specified.
 Supported values are: p - use basic fourth order Runge-Kutta method, use -a to control time step size s - use symplectic MacLachlan stepper for separable Hamiltonian system, as implemented in boost.
 Use -a for time step size control.